Judgments and decisions

 ** The Jurisconsult is responsible for case-law monitoring and plays a key role in preventing case-law conflicts.

-The Reports are available in PDF format by clicking on the links below.
-Currently, volumes are available from 1999 to 2012.
+The Reports are available in PDF format.
+Currently, volumes are available from 1999 to 2013.
 Other materials will become available shortly.
 Users wishing to search for individual cases selected in the Reports are invited to use the HUDOC database.

 Lists of judgments, decisions, advisory opinions